Treat Different Negatives Differently: Enriching Loss Functions with Domain and Range Constraints for Link Prediction: Introduction

-In parallel, the underpinning semantics of KGs has been considered as additional information to improve results w.r.t. the LP task.
-Over the past few years, semantic information has been incorporated in various parts, \textit{e.g.} the model itself~\cite{tarp,transc,autoeter,transet,tkrl}, the negative sampling procedure~\cite{jain_iswc,krompas}, or the loss function~\cite{cao2022,damato2021,guo2015,minervini2017}.
-Existing works proposing to include semantic information into loss functions showcase promising results, but are restricted to the use of specific loss functions~\cite{damato2021,guo2015} or require ontological axioms~\cite{damato2021,minervini2017} that do not include domain and range axioms which are widely available in KGs.
-Hence, our first research question: \begin{description} \item[RQ1] how main loss functions used in LP can incorporate domain and range constraints that are widely available in most KGs? \end{description}
+The latter proposal comes within the scope of works considering the underpinning semantics of KGs as additional information to improve results w.r.t. the LP task.
+Over the past few years, semantic information has been incorporated in various parts of KGEMs, \textit{e.g.}, as mentioned, the negative sampling procedure~\cite{jain_iswc,krompas}, but also the model itself~\cite{tarp,transc,autoeter,transet,tkrl}, or the loss function~\cite{cao2022,damato2021,guo2015,minervini2017}.
+Existing works proposing to include semantic information into loss functions showcase promising results.
+However, they are restricted to specific loss functions~\cite{damato2021,guo2015}, or consider ontological axioms~\cite{damato2021,minervini2017} that do not include domain and range axioms (or relation signatures) which are widely available in KGs.
+Interestingly, such axioms could be leveraged to generate different kinds of negative triples, \textit{i.e.}, negative triples that respect relation signatures (called semantically valid) and those that do not (called semantically invalid).
+Additionally, to the best of our knowledge, negative triples were only studied in the sampling procedure, where specific ones are chosen to train on and the others are discarded.
+The possibility to sample all kinds of negatives but differently consider them within loss functions was left unassessed.
+This twofold observation motivates our first research question: \begin{description} \item[RQ1] how main loss functions used in LP can incorporate domain and range constraints to differently consider negative triples based on their semantic validity? \end{description}

-Besides, precedent work pointed out the performance gain of incorporating ontological information as measured by rank-based metrics such as MRR and Hits@$K$~\cite{cao2022,damato2021,guo2015,minervini2017}.
+Precedent work also pointed out the performance gain of incorporating ontological information as measured by rank-based metrics such as MRR and Hits@$K$~\cite{cao2022,damato2021,guo2015,minervini2017}.
 However, while such approaches include semantic information as KGEM inputs, the semantic capabilities of the resulting KGEM are left unassessed, even though this would provide a fuller picture of its performance~\cite{dl4kg,hubert2023}.
-Hence, our second research question: \begin{description} \item[RQ2] what is the impact of semantic-driven loss functions on the overall KGEM performance? \end{description}
+Hence, our second research question: \begin{description} \item[RQ2] what is the impact of incorporating relation signatures into loss functions on the overall KGEM performance? \end{description}